 Where To Buy Harusame

-Find harusame at Asian or Japanese grocery stores.
-You can substitute with Chinese glass noodles, made of mung bean starch but with a similar transparent and chewy texture.
+You can substitute with Chinese glass noodles made of mung bean starch.
+It has a similar transparent and chewy texture.

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.